parisepigenetics/RASflow_EDC/README.md

 ```
 [username@clust-slurm-client RASflow_IFB]$ squeue -u username
 ```
-You should also check slurm output files.
+You should also check Slurm output files.

 ### Description of the log files

 The first job is the main script.
-This job will call one or several snakefiles that define small workflows of the individual tasks.
-There are slurm outputs at the 3 levels.
+This job will call one or several snakefiles (`.rules` files) that define small workflows of the individual steps.
+There are Slurm outputs at the 3 levels.
 1. main script
 2. snakefiles
 3. individual tasks

-Where to find those outputs and what to they contain?
+Where to find those outputs and what do they contain?

-1. main script : slurm output is in `slurm_output` (default) or in the specified folder if you modified `Workflow.sh`.
+1. main script : Slurm output is in `slurm_output` (default) or in the specified folder if you modified `Workflow.sh`.
 It contains global information about your run.
 Typically the main job output looks like :
 ```
 [mhennion @ clust-slurm-client 16:17]$ RASflow : cat slurm_output/Logs-9385967.out